brmprnk/LB2292/project2/data/collection_process.md

 ### Clinical Data Processing

-The clinical data was processed as follows:
-- We used the XML files to extract the clinical data.
-- Some columns required special processing, these were:
-    - ....
-TODO
+The clinical data was processed by parsing each of the XML files separately, and finally combining them into a single pandas dataframe.
+The parsing of the XML files is implemented in `process_clinical.py`, and this file also includes extensive documentation for the decisions made for each field in the XML file.